 Perplexity is calculated by splitting a dataset into two parts—a training set and a test set.

-The idea is to train a topic model using the training set and then test the model on a test set which contains previously unseen documents (ie. held out documents).
+The idea is to train a topic model using the training set and then test the model on a test set that contains previously unseen documents (ie. held out documents).

 Likelihood is usually calculated as a logarithm, so this metric is sometimes referred to as the ‘held out log-likelihood’.